pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 If any one of these keys is used, it MUST have a value (that is, it cannot be a key with a zero-length value).

-A DELEG or DELEGI record SHOULD carry exactly one set of server information, chosen from the following:
+A DELEG or DELEGI record MUST NOT have more than one set of server information, chosen from the following:

-- one server-ip4 key
-- one server-ip6 key
+- one server-address key
-- a pair consisting of one server-ip4 and one server-ip6
 - one server-name key
 - one include-name key

+This restriction only applies to a single DELEG or DELEGI record; a DELEG or DELEGI RRset can have records with different server information keys.

 When using server-name, the addresses for all the names in the set must be fetched using normal DNS resolution.
 This means the names in the value of the server-name key MUST NOT be inside the delegated domain.